If you are not happy with the color of your aluminum frames don’t worry, you don’t have to replace them, you can just repaint them.

 Don’t rush with replacing your aluminum window frames.
 Painting them gives you a fresh and new look while saving up to 70% on the cost of replacement.
 Not to mention ensuring you keep disruption to a minimum while the work is being completed, which usually takes 3-4 days to paint an average house.

-The bottom line, painting the existing frames saves you time and money while providing you a fresh and new look to your property and for sure adding the resale value of the house.
+The bottom line is that painting the existing frames saves you time and money while providing you a fresh and new look to your property and for sure adding the resale value of the house.

 Spray paint aluminum window frames

-Even you can use paint for this task, the general opinion among professionals is that spray paint is a much more effective and cleaner method of application when painting aluminum window frames.
-Also, aluminum window frames tend to have a lot of grooves and hard-to-reach places, which is why using a spray is the best option.
+Even if you can use paint for this task, the general opinion among professionals is that spray paint is a much more effective and cleaner application method when painting aluminum window frames.
+Also, aluminum window frames tend to have a lot of grooves and hard-to-reach places, which is why spraying is the best option.